 Local police officers make eight arrests

-Marcos Diaz, 33, of the 400 block of Pursley Drive, Fort Wayne, was arrested at 9:50 a.m.
+Shane Klumb, 47, listed as homeless according to jail records, was arrested at 2:34 p.m.
 Sept.
-14 by the DeKalb County Sheriff’s Department on a warrant from the DeKalb County Prosecuting Attorney.
+16 by the DeKalb County Sheriff’s Department on a warrant from the DeKalb County Prosecuting Attorney.

-D. Shawn Maxey, 26, of the 500 block of West Main Street, Plainfield, was arrested at 11:25 p.m.
+Jayson Garringer, 44, of the 900 block of Griswold Court, Auburn, was arrested at 1:45 p.m.
 Sept.
-14 by Auburn Police on charges of battery and public intoxication, both Class B misdemeanors.
+17 by Garrett Police on charges of operating a vehicle while intoxicated as a Level 6 felony and as Class A and Class C misdemeanors.

-Dustin Bonar, 35, of Leesburg, was arrested at 1:56 p.m.
+Michelle Converset, 49, of the 1100 block of South Franklin Street, Garrett, was arrested at 8:01 p.m.
 Sept.
-15 by the DeKalb County Sheriff’s Department on a warrant from the DeKalb County Prosecuting Attorney.
+18 by Garrett Police on a charge of operating a vehicle while intoxicated as a Class A and Class C misdemeanor.

-Mark Selby, 58, of the 200 block of North Elm Street, Albion, was arrested at 5:04 p.m.
+Verne Ridenour, 59, of the 2500 block of C.R.
+59, Butler, was arrested at 8:45 p.m.
 Sept.
+18 by Butler Police on a charge of operating a vehicle while intoxicated as a Class A and Class C misdemeanor.

-15 by Auburn Police on a charge of operating a vehicle while intoxicated as a Class A and Class C misdemeanor.
+James Stuckey, 22, of the 400 block of Terry Lane, Hamilton, was arrested at 1:31 a.m.
+Sept.
+19 by Auburn Police on a charge of operating a vehicle while intoxicated as a Class A and Class C misdemeanor.

 (0) comments